10yard/dkafe/readme.md

 2. Extract contents of the latest Raspberry Pi Binary Release Zip to the boot partition of the SD card.

-3. Copy dkong.zip and dkongjr.zip (optional) to the boot partition of the SD card.
+3. Copy dkong.zip to the boot partition of the SD card.
 Roms are not provided.

 4. Verify that your /boot partition contains these files before continuing:
 ```